 StaticGen is a leaderboard of the top open-source static site generators.
 It's run by Netlify, a hosting and automation service for static websites and apps, as a way to promote a static approach to building websites.
-The site itself is built with React Static, and is built and deployed with fresh data every day by Netlify.
+The site itself is built with Gatsby, and is built and deployed with fresh data every day by Netlify.
 You can check out the source on GitHub and contributions are more than welcome!

 People sometimes ask if static sites make sense for anything beyond a one-pager.
 This leaderboard highlights the top open source projects, in many different languages, that make static sites not only viable, but an attractive option for creating sophisticated websites!